neerajshukla165/pull-request/README.md

 In the above example, we can see that the Docker image is successfully pushed to the hub.docker. com and we can confirm it by logging to hub.docker.com.
 There should be a new repository created with nginx and it has a Docker image with the latest tag

 ![docker-hub](https://user-images.githubusercontent.com/79436509/114930603-d2701600-9e52-11eb-89e3-f8ebda02e6cf.JPG)

-## Advantages of Docker Push
-Below are some advantages:

- 1. SharingDocker images: We can easily share our Docker images with our colleagues, teams by pushing the Docker image to the registry.

- 2. KeepDocker Images centralize: We can keep our Docker images to a centralized repository by pushing the Docker images to a registry so that other teams or individuals can use   it whenever they require it.

- 3. Provide security to Docker images: We can digitally sign the Docker image before pushing it to the registry that helps us to avoid maliciouslyDocker images to be pushed to     the registry and prevents unexpected outage.